BMorearty/jisp/README.md

 Brian Morearty
 May 10, 2006 (with major additions July, 2007)

 Jisp is a new dialect of Lisp that I invented.
+It is implemented in JavaScript.

 I realized that JavaScript has so many similarities with Lisp that it would be easy to write a JavaScript-based Lisp language that uses the browser's JavaScript parser